onlabsorg/stilo/docs/cli.md

 The `.olojs/store.js` script uses the installed plugins to augment the package store.

-The `.olojs/server.js` script uses the installed plugins to augment the package HTTP server.
+The `.olojs/commands.js` script uses the installed plugins to augment the package commands.

 ## olojs uninstall &lt;plugin-name&gt;